kylerhalat-shafer/Final_Project/README.md

 - import montecarlo.montecarlo import Die
 - import montecarlo.montecarlo import DieGame
 - import montecarlo.montecarlo import Analyzer
+- Note: depending on testing you will need to download unittest and import the random package, pandas and numpy will be installed
+- Note 2: The original package was created on a Mac, therefore os needs to be imported to access the files if you will be using the package locally

 ### API description: <br>
 - Class Die: